 As with humans, the ability to perform other tasks is impaired by illness in bees.
 Researchers have observed that when a worker bee is fighting off an infection, she will be less effective at vital tasks such as finding her way to nectar-rich flowers.
 Because of this, it’s much more efficient for bees to exercise good hygiene than deal with illness reactively.
 Nevertheless, the innate immune system is still an important last line of defense; a dead bee is far worse off than a sick bee.

 The researchers also compared the strength of workers’ individual immune systems to the strength of their grooming behaviors.
-Bees that were better at removing varroa mites and dead brood from hives did not appear to have innate immune systems that were any different from their less hygienic counterparts.
-Ultimately, these results suggest that there is no tradeoff between hygiene and innate immunity.
+Bees that were better at removing Varroa mites and dead brood from hives did not appear to have innate immune systems that were any different from their less hygienic counterparts.
+Ultimately, these results suggest that there is no trade-off between hygiene and innate immunity.
 Therefore, selectively breeding hygienic honey bee colonies is unlikely to cause their health to decline in other areas.
-At a time when bees are under threat from so many sources, these findings come as promising news to those that prefer a chemical-free approach to combatting Varroa mites and other harmful hive invaders.
+Ultimately bees are under threat from a range of sources.
+These findings are good news those that prefer a chemical-free approach to combating Varroa mites and other harmful hive invaders.